DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 **Note**: This needs to be set in the manifest of the cluster agent **AND** the node agent.

 **Step 3 bis** - If you do not want to rely on environment variables, you can mount the datadog.yaml file.
 We recommend using a ConfigMap.
-Adding the following in the manifest of the cluster agent will suffice:
+To do so, dd the following in the manifest of the cluster agent:

 ```yaml
 [...]